Share

 What are the key definitions and steps Earthworm Foundation takes to collect traceability data, and how is this used to assess and verify No Deforestation in a supply chain?

-Earthworm's No Deforestation Verification: Methodology Overview offers an overview of the methodological approach developed with companies committed to ending deforestation from agricultural supply chains, with valuable inputs from their suppliers.
-Our methodology combines traceability data, land cover, and/or land cover change data to assess and verify Deforestation Free supply chains.
+Earthworm's No Deforestation Verification (NDV): Methodology Overview offers an overview of the methodological approach developed by companies committed to ending deforestation from agricultural supply chains, with valuable input from their suppliers.
+Our methodology combines traceability data, land cover, and/or land cover change data to assess and verify Deforestation-free supply chains.
 The document describes traceability aspects, followed by how traceability data is assessed and scored against deforestation data.

 No Deforestation Verification: Methodology Overview